GASPI-Forum/GASPI-Forum.github.io/tutorials.md

 #### 1. GASPI Execution model

 * GASPI features a SPMD / MPMD style of execution.
-* All GASPI procedures come with a prefix gaspi\_
+* all GASPI procedures come with a prefix gaspi\_
-* All procedures have a return value.
+* all procedures have a return value.
-* All potentially blocking procedures have a timeout mechanism.
+* all potentially blocking procedures have a timeout mechanism.

 #### 2. Error handling